KyleTownsend74/SimpleTweet/README.md

-# SimpleTweet
+# SimpleTwitter

-**SimpleTweet** is an Android app that allows the user to view their real Twitter timeline and post a new tweet.
+**SimpleTwitter** is an Android app that allows the user to view their real Twitter timeline and post a new tweet.
 The app utilizes the [Twitter REST API](https://dev.twitter.com/rest/public).
 Made for the CodePath Android University course (Project 2).

 ## Features